mlrun/mlrun/docs/projects/project-setup.md

 ```

 ### Export Project to Zip File Archive
-Export local project directory contents to a zip file archive.
+Export the local project directory contents to a zip file archive.
 Use this in conjunction with setting the project source for rapid iteration without requiring a Git commit for each change.
 See {py:meth}`~mlrun.projects.MlrunProject.set_source` and {py:meth}`~mlrun.projects.MlrunProject.export` for more info.

-***Note:** This requires using the Iguazio `v3io` data layer or some `s3` compliant object storage such as `minio`.*
+**Note:** This requires using the Iguazio `v3io` data layer or some `s3` compliant object storage such as `minio`.

 ```python
 source = project.get_param("source") # v3io:///bigdata/my_project.zip